idaholab/ResDEEDS/README.md

     1. Run the workflow to make sure it will complete successfully by pressing the Project "play" button

+1. Create `config/local.json` and override default config settings as needed.
+At a minimum, override `"app_secret_key"` with a random string.

 ## Setting up MySQL on Windows
 If you are using the mysql dialect option for the database, you will need a MySQL or MariaDB server to connect to.
 These instructions are for if you want to run it locally on Windows.